 In order to apply for a CPA license, you must meet the following requirements:

-- Score of at least 75% within an 18 month rolling period on all four parts of the Uniform CPA Examination
+- Score of at least 75% within an 18 month rolling period on all four parts of the Uniform CPA Exam

-- Successful completion of the 150 semester hours including,
+- Successful completion of the 150 credits including,

 at minimum, a baccalaureate or higher degree from an accredited institution